 GB004 is designed to be gut-targeted with higher intestinal exposure than systemic exposure.
-In IBD animal models, GB004 has demonstrated greater accumulation of HIF-1 α than HIF-2 α which may lead to restoration of epithelial barrier function and resolution of inflammation, while avoiding the potential adverse effects of increased EPO.
-In the Phase 1b study in patients with active UC, GB004 showed rapid clearance from systemic circulation, suggesting gut-targeted PK, and multi-fold higher concentrations of drug in the gut as compared to the plasma after eight hours of dosing.
-Additionally, in this study, GB004 continued to demonstrate no effects on systemic EPO or VEGF.
+In IBD animal models, GB004 has demonstrated greater accumulation of HIF- $1\alpha$ than HIF- $2\alpha$ which may lead to restoration of epithelial barrier function and resolution of inflammation, while avoiding the potential adverse effects of increased EPO.
+In the Phase 1b trial in patients with active UC, GB004 showed rapid clearance from systemic circulation, suggesting gut-targeted PK, and multi-fold higher concentrations of drug in the gut as compared to the plasma after eight hours of dosing.
+Additionally, in this trial, GB004 continued to demonstrate no effects on systemic EPO or VEGF.

 GB004 is distinct, and may have a differentiated profile, from the immunomodulatory or immunosuppressive mechanisms of approved IBD medicines and those in late-stage development.
-By reducing local inflammation and potentially restoring intestinal epithelial barrier function and restitution through GB004's gut-targeted nature and preferential stabilization of HIF-1 α , we believe GB004 could improve outcomes for IBD patients.
+By reducing local inflammation and potentially restoring intestinal epithelial barrier function and restitution through GB004's gut-targeted nature and preferential stabilization of HIF- $1\alpha$ , we believe GB004 could improve outcomes for IBD patients.
 We believe this mechanism has potential as a standalone therapeutic as well as a combination therapy with other therapeutic mechanisms in IBD.